sdorsett/blog/_posts/2014-04-19-vagrant-install.md

 ==> default: Waiting for SSH to become available...
 {% endhighlight %}

-You should see a "Clone virtual machine" task being run and then completing on your vCenter server.
+You should see a "Clone virtual machine" task being run on your vCenter server and then completing.

 ### 10. Canceling the "Vagrant up" command and destroying our cloned vm.
 Since we have not properly prepared the vm we are cloning (I will have another blog post covering this topic) Vagrant will never be able to successfully connect to the cloned vm using SSH.
 As a result we will need to cancel the "vagrant up" command: